tardate/LittleArduinoProjects/Electronics101/555Timer/VariableDutyCycle/README.md

 | mid | 26kΩ | 27kΩ | 10nF | [67%](http://www.wolframalpha.com/input/?i=%2826k%CE%A9+%2B+25k%CE%A9%29%2F%2826k%CE%A9+%2B+2+*+25k%CE%A9%29) | [1800Hz](http://www.wolframalpha.com/input/?i=1.44+%2F+%28%2826k%CE%A9+%2B+2+*+27k%CE%A9%29+*+10nF%29) |
 | max | 51kΩ | 10kΩ | 10nF | [86%](http://www.wolframalpha.com/input/?i=%2851k%CE%A9+%2B+10k%CE%A9%29%2F%2851k%CE%A9+%2B+2+*+10k%CE%A9%29) | [2028Hz](http://www.wolframalpha.com/input/?i=1.44+%2F+%28%2851k%CE%A9+%2B+2+*+10k%CE%A9%29+*+10nF%29) |

-The maximum frequency drift occurs at the midpoint, when R2 equals [26.67kΩ](http://www.wolframalpha.com/input/?i=10k%CE%A9+%2B+1%2F%281%2F50k%CE%A9+%2B+1%2F25k%CE%A9%29).
+The maximum frequency drift occurs near the midpoint, when R2 equals [26.67kΩ](http://www.wolframalpha.com/input/?i=10k%CE%A9+%2B+1%2F%281%2F50k%CE%A9+%2B+1%2F25k%CE%A9%29).
-I'ts only 11% down, which is about as accurate as I could hope for, in return for a duty cycle being continuously variable from 51% to 86%.
+It's only 11% down, which is about as accurate as I could hope for, in return for a duty cycle being continuously variable from 51% to 86%.

 ### Actual Results